RomuuloGoncalves/RomuuloGoncalves/README.md

 Hi 👋 My name is Rômulo da Silva Gonçalves
 ==========================================

 * 🌍 I'm based in Tatuí-SP
 * ✉️  You can contact me at [romulogoncalves13@mail.com](mailto:romulogoncalves13@mail.com)
-* 🧠  I'm learning Javascript, HTML, PHP, MYSQL
+* 🧠 I am a systems development student

+#### if you have any tips to help me, i am very interested in it

 ### Skills